 The College of Education Communications Office produces several publications, from the New Educator magazine to specific flyers and brochures.
 Before you consider creating your own publication, we encourage you to take a look at our inventory of materials.

 Requests for materials should be made with as much advance notice as possible, preferably one week.
-Contact Communications Coordinator Taylor Guarnaccia or go to Room 518 (fifth floor) Erickson Hall.
-Please indicate how many copies of each item you would like.
+Please fill out this request form or contact Lauren Knapp.

 Program specific publications:

 KINESIOLOGY – A brochure about undergraduate programs in the Department of Kinesiology (last printed May 2022)

 TEACHER PREPARATION – A booklet about reasons for becoming a teacher through the MSU Teacher Preparation Program, including elementary, secondary and special education (last printed ~2017)